How the first English novels by Parsis were written in the backdrop of the plague and politics

 While members from the two communities could invite each other to their social gatherings and private parties, Ghamat went one step further in his book by advocating romance and marriage between them.
 This was an altogether revolutionary idea for the early twentieth century.
 At a time when there was hardly any public interaction between the sexes, the suggestion of romantic alliances between the races would have certainly raised many eyebrows.

 Perhaps the first prominent Parsi to carry on a liaison with an Englishwoman was Ardaseer Cursetjee Wadia (1808-1877).
 Belonging to the Wadia clan of shipwrights, he was an engineer par excellence.
 Among the many firsts to his credit were the first privately built steamship in India (1833) and the first gaslights of Bombay (1834).
-As noted earlier, Wadia stayed in London for an year in 1840 and was the first Parsi to publish a travelogue in English.
+As noted earlier, Wadia stayed in London for a year in 1840 and was the first Parsi to publish a travelogue in English.
 In the following year, he became the first Indian to be elected a Fellow of the Royal Society.

 Wadia was a frequent visitor to London in the 1850s.
 It was during one of these visits that he likely met Marian Barber with whom he became romantically involved.
 She seems to have followed him to Bombay where she gave birth to two of their three children.
 After a brilliant career as an inventor and engineer in the Bombay Dockyard, Wadia retired on a generous pension and permanently settled in the UK with his British family in 1859.